Susan McSween: After the range war

 Susan struggled in the aftermath of the Lincoln County War to make ends meet in New Mexico Territory.
 She sought and received help from John Tunstall's family in England.
 She served as executor of John's estate and that of her husband, managing to free herself of their accrued debts by liquidating the estate assets.
-In 1880 she married George Barber a young law clerk and later attorney who aided in her recovery.
+In 1880 she married George Barber, a young law clerk and later attorney, who aided in her recovery.
 Barber's work as a surveyor for John Chisum resulted in Chisum gifting 40 head of cattle to Susan worth about $400 to start her into the cattle business.
 Later the couple divorced.

 Susan took over 1,158 acres of land on the West side of the Mescalero Apache Indian Reservation in the years after the Lincoln County War ended.
-By 1890 Susan ran at least 5,000 head of cattle on her 1,158-acre ranch under the Three Rivers Cattle Company brand in Three Rivers.
+By 1890 she had expanded the acreage of the ranch and ran at least 5,000 head of cattle under the Three Rivers Cattle Company brand in Three Rivers.
 By some estimates she owned upward of 8,000 By the mid-1890s her ranch holdings were some of the largest in the territory.
 She became extremely wealthy through cattle sales and mining a small silver vein on the property.
 She was also known for the fruit orchards she planted with trees she obtained from John Chisum.

 On April 21, 1892, the Old Abe Eagle of Lincoln reported that she had driven 700 to 800 cattle from her ranch to Engle, the most accessible railroad point, from which place they were shipped "in 38 foot New England Cars" to the Jones and Nolan feed lots in Grand Summit and Strong City, Kansas.